-As of the Record Date, there were one million shares of preferred stock authorized with [one] share of our iBio CMO Preferred Tracking Stock, [12] shares of Series A Convertible Preferred Stock, [5,785] shares of Series B Convertible Preferred Stock and [20] shares of Series C Convertible Preferred Stock issued and outstanding.
+As of the Record Date, there were one million shares of preferred stock authorized with one share of our iBio CMO Preferred Tracking Stock, no shares of Series A Convertible Preferred Stock, 5,785 shares of Series B Convertible Preferred Stock and 20 shares of Series C Convertible Preferred Stock issued and outstanding.
 The total number of authorized shares of preferred stock and the total outstanding shares of preferred stock will not be affected by the reverse stock split.